April 28, 2026 • 7 min read

 | Are photos deleted immediately? | Swipewipe's FAQ says you must complete the month, Recents, or On This Day, then review choices again before deletion | That is a better safety signal than instant blind deletion |

-| Does the app look established? | The App Store listing shows 76K ratings and a 4.7 score as of April 28, 2026 | Many users have tried it, which reduces “unknown app” risk |
+| Does the app look established? | The App Store listing shows 79K ratings and a 4.7 score as of June 11, 2026 | Many users have tried it, which reduces "unknown app" risk but does not prove privacy quality |

 | Is it fully free? | The FAQ explains why the product is not free, and the App Store listing shows in-app purchases and advertising | You should expect monetization, not a fully free utility |